What if Cosy Homes Oxfordshire isn’t the right route for me, but I’m still interested in retrofitting my home?

 If this sounds like you we’d recommend taking a look at Trustmark or the Buy With Confidence websites to find trusted building professionals near you.
 At Cosy Homes Oxfordshire we are also only able to work with homeowners in Oxfordshire, but these websites are a great place to start if you aren’t based in the county.
 You could also contact your local authority to find out if there are any schemes working on retrofit near you.

 If you do choose to manage your own retrofit project, it may still be worth having a Whole House Plan done with us, to make sure you have the full picture of the improvements that your home needs, across all the different options and areas of the home.
 An individual building contractor won’t have the overall expertise to give this full picture, so we’d always recommend doing this before committing to any works being done.
-You can have a Remote Assessment and pre-visit Whole House Plan done through us for just £75.00, with no obligation to move any further after that point.
-All you need to do is register your home with us and choose ‘remote assessment’ when prompted during the registration process.
+You can also get an initial idea through our free Plan Builder tool.

 Better Housing Better Health (BHBH) is run by one of Cosy Homes Oxfordshire’s project partners, the National Energy Foundation.
 It’s a service providing vulnerable residents in Oxfordshire and Buckinghamshire with advice and grants to improve the energy efficiency of their home, lowering bills and improving health.